 will drive normally and shift into 4th gear as soon as it can.
 This is

 only ideal while maintaining a constant speed (Highway, freeway

 driving).
 While in D, the car does not like to downshift into 2nd gear,

 making it a poor gear selection for times when quick passing response

-Why the 4EAT is better then the 5MT.
+Why the 4EAT is better

 of us are forgetting the main advantage of the Auto-WRX: the AWD system

 itself.
 When we talk of "Rally Proven", the "proof" is actually missing

 in the Manual-WRX.
 Here is the reason why:

 VTD-AWD system of the Auto-WRX is the most advanced AWD system of